08Mattur/FootyTips/README.md

   - Created the database context and ran pmc commands to create the initial migration and to create the database.
   - followed this :https://docs.microsoft.com/en-us/ef/core/get-started/overview/first-app?tabs=visual-studio
   - Finally created this repo.

+ - Week 2
+  - Created services that reads the csv from a url input using the following sites for assistance/inspiration: https://stackoverflow.com/questions/54460971/c-sharp-read-csv-from-url-and-save-to-database & https://stackoverflow.com/questions/54460971/c-sharp-read-csv-from-url-and-save-to-database
+  - Created a service that accepts a list of strings and transforms these CSV strings into a raw data object (not data models used in the db)
+  - Created API controller to test it works